wdomitrz/clbla/clbla.md

 The language allows algebraic and functional types.
 To construct an functional type use `->`.
 For example `a -> a` is a type of the identity function.

-### Build in type

-There is exactly one build in type - `Char`.
-It is build in to make print the results to the screen in more readable way.

 ### Types definitions

 Each type must have at least one constructor.
 To define type `A` with parameters `b c` with constructors `D` with parameters of typs `c` and `A b c` and `E` with parameter `b` write: